reachsrirams/openstack-scripts/README.md

 1. Update lib/config-parameters.sh script
    - Change the hostname to be used for controller.
 This name will be used in all configuration files.
    - You will need to use this name to update the /etc/hosts file for correct lookups.
-The `update-etc-hosts.sh` script can be used for this purpose.
+The `util/update-etc-hosts.sh` script can be used for this purpose.
    - Change passwords as necessary

 2. Install common packages